 Professor Nigel Scrutton

-Nigel received a first class degree in Biochemistry and was awarded the Robson prize from the University of London, King's College (1985).
-He gained his PhD (1988) as a Benefactors' Scholar (St John's College) and his ScD (2003) from the University of Cambridge.
-At Cambridge he was awarded the Henry Humphreys research prize (1989), held a Royal Commission for the Exhibition of 1851 Research Fellowship (1988-91), a St John's College Research Fellowship (1989-92) and a Royal Society University Research Fellowship (1991-1999).
-He also held a Fellowship and was Director of Studies for Biology at Churchill College, University of Cambridge (1992-95).
-In 1995 he moved to the University of Leicester as Royal Society University Research Fellow, where he later became Lister Institute Research Professor of Biochemistry (1999-2004) and Professor of Biochemistry.
+Nigel holds a first class degree in Biochemistry, and was awarded a Sambrooke Exhibition and the Robson Prize from the University of London, King's College.
+He gained his ScD and PhD (as a Benefactors' Scholar) at St John's College, the University of Cambridge.
+At Cambridge, he was awarded the Henry Humphrey's Research Prize, held a Royal Commission for the Exhibition of 1851 Research Fellowship, a St John's College Research Fellowship and a Royal Society University Research Fellowship.
+He also held a Fellowship and was Director of Studies at Churchill College, University of Cambridge.
+In 1995 he moved to the University of Leicester as Royal Society University Research Fellow, where he later became Lister Institute Research Professor of Biochemistry and Professor of Biochemistry.
 He was appointed Professor at the University of Manchester in 2005, where he held a BBSRC Professorial Research Fellowship and was Associate Dean for Research prior to his appointment as MIB Director.
 Nigel has been Visiting Professor at Tsinghua University, China and is Visiting Professor at Cardiff University, UK.
 He is also Adjunct Professor at Beijing University of Chemical Technology, China and Vidyasirimedhi Institute of Science and Technology (VISTEC), Thailand.